linl33/bohemia/guides/guide_odkx_suitcase.md

 - For a list of available options:
   - `java -jar ~/Documents/suitcase/ODK-X_Suitcase_v2.1.7.jar --help`

-- Download
-  - To download CSV of table table_id from app default with attachments as an anonymous user to the default directory:
+- Download (specifying "Download" as the path creates a folder called "Download" in your current directory:
-  - `java -jar ODK-X_Suitcase_v2.1.7.jar -download -a -cloudEndpointUrl "https://databrew.app" -appId "default" -tableId "table_id" -username "user" -password "pass" -path "path"`
+  - `java -jar ODK-X_Suitcase_v2.1.7.jar -download -a -cloudEndpointUrl "https://databrew.app" -appId "default" -tableId "hh_geo_location" -username "data" -password "data" -path "Download"`

+- Upload
+  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default -username 'user' -password 'pass' -upload -tableId 'table_id'-path 'table_id.csv'`

+- Update
   - In order to add, delete, or update data on the ODK-X Cloud Endpoint, you will need to create a CSV.
-You will need a separate CSV file for each table_id and these CSV files need to be named table_id.csv.
+  - The CSV file must also include `_id` and `_form_id` columns.
   - When uploading, you need a correctly formatted csv file: (Tip: use the.csv file from `Download` as a template).
   - All the columns besides "hh_id" are `meta-variables` and MUST be present in the csv.
 To change the value of a column, simple add the column name (in this example "hh_id") with the new value (AAA-222).

   An example of updating a csv:
 ![](img/example_spreadsheet.png)